anthonytheinventor/Adafruit-DVI-HSTX-Extended/README.md

 ## Installing alongside the original Adafruit library

 The main header is renamed from `Adafruit_dvhstx.h` to **`Adafruit_dvhstx_extended.h`**, so this fork can live alongside Adafruit's original without the Arduino IDE getting confused about which one to use.
 Sketches using this fork should `#include <Adafruit_dvhstx_extended.h>`.

+## Installing from the zip file

+1. Download the `Adafruit-DVI-HSTX-Extended.zip` file from the Releases page (don't unzip it).
+2. In the Arduino IDE, go to **Sketch → Include Library → Add .ZIP Library...**
+3. Select the zip file you downloaded and click **Open**.
+4. Restart the Arduino IDE if the examples don't show up right away.

+You'll then find the examples under **File → Examples → Adafruit DVI HSTX Extended**.

+This works alongside Adafruit's original `Adafruit_dvhstx` library if you have it installed too — just make sure your sketch includes `<Adafruit_dvhstx_extended.h>` rather than `<Adafruit_dvhstx.h>`.

 ## Documentation